What does our charity do?

 In a nutshell…

 The Papillon Project is an energetic and enterprising educational charity that promotes sustainable living and environmental awareness for young people.
-It is our continued privilege to work with secondary schools and sixth-form colleges in Norfolk to inspire young people to grow their own food for themselves and their local community.
+It's our continued privilege to work with secondary schools, sixth-form colleges and pupil referral units in Norfolk to inspire young people to grow their own food for themselves and their local community.
 It is our very dedicated mission to help rehearse the next generation to know how to grow their own food so we can all start to live in a world that is greener and far more sustainable.
+Ultimately, our charitable work is about helping young people to feel more confident about themselves.

 For more information about what our charity's does, please click here.